- Background on Grant Fund

 Use of Funds

 Proposals Submitted by Faculty.
-Faculty may apply for funding to cover Research-related Costs, summer salary, or stipend (including OPE).
-Faculty may also use awards for student wages or partial GE funding, provided their department or other grant funding covers tuition remission and the balance of the GE related costs.
+Faculty may apply for funding to cover Research-related Costs, summer salary, or stipend (including faculty OPE).
+Faculty may also use awards for student wages or partial GE funding.
+However, with respect to GE funding, departments must cover GE tuition, fees, and insurance, as well as any portion of GE wages that exceeds the approved grant funding.

 Project Timing and Duration